DUNE/dune-justin/docs/tutorials.dune.md

 `$INPUT_TAR_DIR_LOCAL` to find the
 `hello_world.txt` file in cvmfs and print it out.

-This command creates a request to run it:
+This command creates a workflow to run it:

-    justin quick-request --monte-carlo 1 \
+    justin simple-workflow --monte-carlo 1 \
      --env INPUT_TAR_DIR_LOCAL="$INPUT_TAR_DIR_LOCAL" \
      --jobscript-id testpro:cvmfs-hello-world